AadithyarajT/Secure-Room-Chat/README.md

 # SecureRoomChat

 SecureRoomChat is a privacy-focused, real-time chat application built using Django and WebSockets.

-It is designed to provide secure, anonymous, and temporary communication without overwhelming users with unnecessary features.
+It is designed to provide secure, anonymous, and temporary communication.

 The platform prioritizes simplicity, performance, and user privacy.